datarootsio/rootsstyle/README.md

 ```

 **FUNCTIONS**
-* Place the legend to the right of the plot.<br>For lineplots, place the legend entries left of the corresponding line.
+* Place the legend to the right of the plot.<br>For lineplots, place the legend entries right of the corresponding line.
     ```python
     rootsstyle.legend(handles=None, labels=None, title=None)
     ```